dev-iram/Payroll-System/README.md

 ✦ Software Tools;
   &nbsp;&nbsp;&nbsp;&nbsp;✧ Microsoft Visual Code: Used to create the website and edit files
   &nbsp;&nbsp;&nbsp;&nbsp;✧ FileZilla: Used to host the server and website files
+  &nbsp;&nbsp;&nbsp;&nbsp;✧ PhpMyAdmin: Used to run MySQL server and create database
   &nbsp;&nbsp;&nbsp;&nbsp;✧ Google Chrome: Used to view website and test

 **This website is hosted at: http://iram.innovador-ie.com/index.html**